Transmission/Communication Medium or Channel:

 Advantages:

-• It has highest data transmission rate.
+• It has the highest data transmission rate.

 • Bandwidth is higher.

-• It has lighter in weight.
+• It is lighter in weight.

-• It shows low interferences.
+• It shows low interference.

 • It required less number of repeaters in its connection.

-• it does not suffer from the various noise problems associated with electromagnetic signals.
+• It does not suffer from the various noise problems associated with electromagnetic signals.

 • Since there is no electricity used, there is no electrical interference and related noise.

-• Higher Band width – it can support higher band width and hence can transfer data at a higher rate.
+• Higher Bandwidth – it can support higher bandwidth and hence can transfer data at a higher rate.

-2) Less signal attenuation – its transmission distance is greater than the twisted pair and it can run for 50Kms without regeneration.
+2) Less signal attenuation – its transmission distance is greater than the twisted pair, and it can run for 50Kms without regeneration.

 3) Immunity to electromagnetic interface